coloradoCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Can Colorado Traffic Records be Sealed or Expunged?

-In Colorado, while it is possible to seal or expunge certain specific criminal records including municipal violations and petty offenses, it is not possible to seal Class A or Class B traffic infractions, DUI convictions or convictions involving the holder of a commercial driver’s license or the operator of a commercial motor vehicle.
+In Colorado, while it is possible to seal or expunge certain specific criminal records, including municipal violations and petty offenses, it is not possible to seal Class A or Class B traffic infractions, DUI convictions or convictions involving the holder of a commercial driver's license or the operator of a commercial motor vehicle.

-How does one end up in a Colorado Traffic court?
+How Does One End up in a Colorado Traffic Court?

-Which Courts in Colorado have jurisdiction to hear traffic violation matters?
+Which Courts in Colorado have Jurisdiction to Hear Traffic Violation matters?

 disclaimer